-The balance of the Council's pension liability as at 31 March 2013 is £23.44 million (compared to £20.64 million at the 31 March 2012).
-This is a increase of £2.80 million in the year.
+The balance of the Council's pension liability as at 31 March 2014 is £28.1m (compared to £23.4 million at the 31 March 2013).
+This is a increase of £4.7m in the year.
 See note 18 for further explanation.
 The Council offers retirement pensions to its staff under a statutory scheme and makes contributions to pension schemes on their behalf.
-Although the pension benefits are not payable until employees retire, the Council has a commitment to make the payments and must account for them in the year in which the future entitlements are earned.
+Although the pension benefits are not payable until employees retire, the Council must account for them in the year in which the future entitlements are earned.
 This commitment is compared with the assets (investments) of the pension schemes and the net amount is included in the accounts as the Council's "Pensions Liability".
 Although this sum has a significant impact on the net worth of the Council as shown in its Balance Sheet, there are statutory arrangements for meeting the liability.
 The deficit will be addressed by increased contributions to the schemes over the remaining working lives of the staff.

-Movement In Reserves statement for the year ended 31 March 2013
+Movement In Reserves statement for the year ended 31 March 2014